-EDRS 501 GRADUATE PROGRAMS ORIENTATION EDRS 502 EDUCATIONAL RESEARCH & THEORY EDRS 510 READINGS: ATHLETIC PROGRAM MANAGEMENT Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in athletic program management.
-EDRS 511 READINGS: AUTISM EDUCATION Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in autism education.
-EDRS 512 READINGS: CURRICULUM STUDIES Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in curriculum studies.
-EDRS 513 READINGS: ENGLISH AS A SECOND LANGUAGE Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in English as a second language.
-EDRS 514 READINGS: LITERACY EDUCATION Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in literacy education.
-EDRS 515 READINGS: MIDDLE LEVEL EDUCATION Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in middle level education.
-EDRS 516 READINGS: SPECIAL EDUCATION Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in special education.
+Orientation to graduate education programs and readiness for online learning to be completed during the student's first semester of enrollment.
+Expectations related to scholarly writing skills are introduced.

+EDRS 502......
+EDUCATIONAL RESEARCH & THEORY......2 CREDITS

+Overview of approaches to educational research and pertinent educational theoretical frameworks.
+Students will examine the role of action research in their practice.

+Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in athletic program management.

+Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in autism education.

+Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in curriculum studies.

+Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in English as a second language.

+Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in literacy education.

+Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in middle level education.

+Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in special education.